 You can put together the best portfolio in the world, but to maximize your gains – and meet your most important financial goals – you have to stick with the plan.

 What I’m discussing here is just an outline, of course.
-What most people want and need is specific, actionable advice.
+What most people want and need is specific, actionable recommendations.

-That’s what I provide in The Oxford Communiqué each month and in my weekly Portfolio Update.
+That’s what I provide in The Oxford Communiqué each month and in my VIP Trading Services.

-Next week, however, Bill and I will discuss some of the finer points and show readers how to take their net worth to the next level.
+In our webinar, Bill and I discuss some of the finer points and show readers how to take their net worth to the next level.